Ruth B. Kirby Gilchrist Blue Springs State Park

 Paddling, snorkeling and swimming are all popular at the park.
 Pavilions are available, and a concession stand provides food and beverage service, and paddling equipment rentals.
 Other popular activities include camping, hiking, nature study and picnicking.

-- Gilchrist Blue Springs State Park is located in Gilchrist County about 5 miles to the west of High Springs, FL off NW 182nd Ave.
+- Gilchrist Blue Springs State Park is located in Gilchrist County about five miles to the west of High Springs off NW 182nd Ave.
 (CR340) in the north central part of the state along the Santa Fe River.

 - The park is located 25 miles south of Lake City and about 20 miles to the northwest of Gainesville.